 Building a successful drive-thru can be easier said than done.
 People want to see accuracy and superior timing.
-You don’t want your customers running out of gas while they are sitting in your drive thru.
+You don’t want your customers running out of gas while they are sitting in your drive-thru.
 Having your customers drive away without a straw, napkins, or their favorite sauce is also never a good idea.
 The smallest detail can leave customers with a bad taste in their mouth, and not want to return.
-Implementing a drive thru either before or after your restaurant has opened can increase your labor costs, but history shows that it is a great way to boost your revenue.
-Continue reading for different best practices in running a successful drive-thru.
+Implementing a drive-thru either before or after your restaurant has opened can increase your labor costs, but history shows that it is a great way to boost your revenue.
+Continue reading for different best practices in running a successful drive-thru restaurant.

 Fast Ordering Times

 Just like you want an organized kitchen, you also want an organized drive-thru layout.
 If your outside isn’t organized, you could have people jamming into one another and causing serious accidents with their motor vehicles.
-When you have a smooth wrap around drive through line that guides your guests can keep your kitchen orders in line.
+When you have a smooth wrap-around drive-through line that guides your guests can keep your kitchen orders in line.
 If your business is booming, you can always consider implementing parallel ordering stations.
 McDonald’s is a notable franchise that has these at most locations.
 That way, they can take double the amount of orders, and people don’t get clogged waiting in line.
-If your line is too long, it can steer away potential customers.
+If your line is too long, it can steer away from potential customers.

 The Right Technology